Alfresco/alfresco-ng2-components/docs/upgrade-guide/upgrade411-50.md

     **Note:**: Consider the possibility of leveraging [ADF v5.0.0-angular.13.2](https://www.npmjs.com/package/@alfresco/adf-core/v/5.0.0-angular.13.2), a version of ADF compatible with Angular 13 that is meant to be used as intermediate step towards ADF v5. with angular v14.

-4. A breaking change worth mentioning is related to style import. with ADF v5.0.0 an extra `\lib` is required.
+4. A breaking change worth mentioning is related to style import. with ADF v5.0.0 an extra `/lib` is required.

     **example**:

     previous versions of ADF : `@import '~@alfresco/adf-core/prebuilt-themes/adf-blue-orange.css';`

     starting ADF 5.0.0 : `@import '~@alfresco/adf-core/lib/prebuilt-themes/adf-blue-orange.css';`